gabrielrih/ollama-demo/README.md

 # ollama-demo
-A demo using AI runnin on my local machine (Ollama).
+A demo using AI running on my local machine.

 ## Ollama